david-yu/vagrant-base-image/README.md

 ...
 ```

-## Validate base image is createhd
+## Validate base image is created

+You can also validate that a base image has been created for CentOS.

 ```
 [vagrant@centos-base-image contrib]$ docker run -i -t --rm centos-image:7.3.1611 /bin/bash -c 'echo success' success